ibanks42/obs-websocket-bun/README.md

 ])
 ```

-Currently, obs-websocket-js is not able to infer the types of ResponseData to any specific request's response.
+Currently, obs-websocket-bun is not able to infer the types of ResponseData to any specific request's response.
 To use the data safely, cast it to the appropriate type for the request that was sent.

 ```ts
 (results[0].responseData as OBSResponseTypes['GetVersion']).obsVersion //=> 28.0.0